 Again, for now, Brown isn’t going anywhere.
 Will a move happen at some point in the future?
-That is the rough plan that has been discussed internally, with nothing imminent.
-All attention at the moment is focused on creating some space in the bottom-6 for prospect Michael Mersch, adding a key piece on the blueline, and trying to secure a third championship.
+That is possible, as it’s a rough plan that’s been discussed internally, with nothing imminent.
+All attention at the moment is focused on creating some space in the bottom-6 for a player / prospect like Michael Mersch, adding a key piece on the blueline, and trying to secure a third championship.

 Unless… What if the Kings win a third championship next June?
 Lombardi wouldn’t dare trade his captain then, would he – even for the coveted cap space?

 Put a pin in this one; we’ll come back to it next summer.

 Lombardi on Dustin Brown as captain this season

 Dustin Brown – ‘We weren’t built to win the Cup just one year’

 Note to webmasters/reporters: When recapping news or interviews from this site please remember to include a link to www.MayorsManor.com

 I know its a business, but seeing Brown dealt would be a huge bummer for all Kings fans.
 His numbers dont do him justice, hard to produce when Sutter always has him on the checking 3rd line